voting-tools/pref_voting/docs/source/iterative_methods.md

 1. What does it mean for a candidate to "perform poorly"?
 Different definitions of a poorly performing candidate include the fewest number of first-place votes, the most last-place votes, the least Borda score, etc.

 2. How to break ties when there are more than one candidate that is identified as "poorly performing"?
 One approach is to remove all candidates that are poorly performing at each round (and if all remaining candidates would be removed, then the remaining candidates are tied for the win).
 A second approach is to use so-called *parallel-universe tiebreaking*.
-On this approach, a candidate is a winner if that candidate wins using some tiebreaking ordering (a linear order over the set of candidates).
+On this approach, a candidate A is a winner if there is some poorly perfoming candidate B such that in the profile without B, A is a winner.

 3. What counts as a "clear winner" in the current stage?
 Possible answers include a candidate with a strict majority of first-place votes, a Condorcet winner, etc.